x0SiN0x/SuperWiFiDuck/README.md

 This project upgrades from WiFi Duck and utilizes the native USB function of ESP32 S2/3 chip - specifically for a ESP32-S3 SuperMini.
 As a result, you can run WiFi Duck with a default module below 10$, and no special hardware work is required.

 ESP32 S2/3 can emulate multiple USB devices at the same time.
-So I want to add USB mouse and USB disk function in the future.
-But it depends on how much time/money I have.

-Please help me to build more projects! [paypal](https://www.paypal.com/donate/?business=UZAK3WFV233ML&no_recurring=0&item_name=Help+me+build+more+project%21&currency_code=USD)

 Please read the install and flash parts below.
 They are different from the original project.

 Want to learn more about BadUSBs?
 Check out WIFIDuck's online course: [learnbadusb.com](https://learnbadusb.com)